Pot Odds Calculator

 | 15 | Flush draw + open-ended straight (combo draw) | 54.1% | 32.6% |

-Most pot-odds calculators ask you to count outs, then do a rough outs × 4 estimate.
-That breaks down fast: it overcounts when you have many outs, ignores whether your outs are clean, and has no idea if your top pair is dominated.
-This tool runs a real hand simulation instead.
-Here’s exactly what happens under the hood, so you know when to trust it and when to override it.
+Most online pot-odds calculators just ask you for outs and run an outs × 4 estimate.
+That breaks down fast — it overcounts when you have many outs, ignores whether your outs are clean, and has no idea if your top pair is dominated.
+This tool runs a real simulation instead.
+Here’s exactly what’s happening under the hood, so you know when to trust it and when to override it.

 Equity — simulated, not estimated